-The purpose of the Willamette University Alumni Association is to promote the interest of Willamette University and to establish and maintain life-long and mutually beneficial relations between the University and its current and future alumni.
+The purpose of the Willamette University Alumni Association is to promote the interest of Willamette University and to establish and maintain life-long and mutually beneficial relations between each other, and between the University and its current and future alumni.

 The Willamette University Alumni Association is represented by a Board of Directors (maximum 36 members) who are elected to serve on behalf of the entire Alumni Association.
 Each member serves a term of three years and may be eligible for a second three-year term if re-elected.
 Directors are limited to two consecutive terms.
 Directorship is entirely voluntary and there is no compensation or reimbursement for regular director duties.
-The Board of Directors also includes four student representatives, one from each undergraduate class year.
+The Board of Directors also includes student and faculty representatives from all WU schools.

-Meetings are held three times per year and directors are required to attend at least two meetings per year and participate as able in activities and projects for the board between regular meetings.
+Full Board meetings are held three times per year and directors are required to attend at least two meetings per year and participate in committees and other activities and projects of the board between regular meetings.

 Alumni Board Members